Visit majormaps.vcu.edu for the online version with links.

 Change of major requirements

-Students who wish to major in Clinical Radiation Sciences must apply to the program in spring (applications open by November 1 and the application deadline is March 15).
+Students who wish to major in Clinical Radiation Sciences must apply to the program in spring (applications open in October and the application deadline is March 15).
 In addition to completing specific prerequisite coursework students must also meet technical standards.
 An interview is part of the admissions process.

 Bachelor-level job titles